2021 TAX BENEFITS

 The State of Missouri allows for taxpayers who donate cash to a food pantry, homeless shelter, or soup kitchen to claim a tax credit.
 The credit claimed shall equal 50% of the value of the contribution or donation made.
 Credits cannot exceed $2,500 per taxpayer per year.

-Please call our Executive Development Director, Walker Hill, at (314) 231-8209 and we will make sure to send you a signed Form MO-FPT that you can utilize when filing your 2020 taxes.
+Please call our Associate Director, Walker Hill, at (314) 231-8209 and we will make sure to send you a signed Form MO-FPT that you can utilize when filing your 2020 taxes.

 For donors who do NOT itemize their deductions:

 For donors who DO itemize their deductions:

 Section 2205 of the CARES Act temporarily modifies charitable contribution limitations for individuals, corporations, and food inventory contributions.
 Charitable contribution deductions are subject to various percentage limitations, and the CARES Act temporarily modifies such limitations.
 For individuals, the Act modifies the limitation from a maximum of 60% to 100% of adjusted gross income.
 If an individual’s contributions exceed the 100% limitation, the excess contributions may be carried over for the next five tax years.